RollinStudios/DrupalCon-CICD/README.md

 For more information about this demonstration and automated deploy pipelines for Drupal:

-- [Presentation Slides](https://example.com/slides) (Link will be available after the presentation)
+- [Presentation Slides](https://speakerdeck.com/rollinstudios/from-manual-to-magical-our-pipeline-revamp) (Link will be available after the presentation)

 ## Contact

 For questions or further information about this demonstration:

 - Samuel Rollin - sam@rollin.org
-- Haylee Millar - Platform.sh
+- Haylee Millar - haylee.millar@platform.sh

 ## License